 - You will need one (1) image that you feel best represents your podcast.
-Current maximum size is 3000 x 3000 pixel image (minimum size is 1400 x 1400 pixels).
+Current maximum size is 3000 x 3000 pixel image (minimum size is 1400 x 1400 pixels) at 72 DPI (dots per inch).
 I recommend using the maximum size, which is indeed quite large, in order to support the high resolution capacity of new media players available on the market (such as Apple’s media player on Retina displays).

 - This image should be in .jpg or .png file format and in the RGB colorspace.

 - Any text should also be readable at a much smaller file size.
 Many directories and mobile media players will automatically shrink the larger image size to fit smaller containers.
 Text that is small at 3000 x 3000 will become unreadable when you shrink the logo down to 300 x 300.
 My recommendation to keep in mind during your logo design process is to optimize your text for a 150 x 150 resolution.
 If it looks good at that size, it should read perfectly everywhere else.

 - In addition to the one (1) 3000 x 3000 pixel image, you will need the same image with a slightly different file name at 300 x 300 resolution.
 You’ll use this when uploading your artwork.

 To illustrate the difference in file sizes, here is my AskPat Podcast logo at the full 3000 x 3000 resolution:

 and here it is at 150 x 150 pixels:

 Once you get these five items in place, you’re ready to go.
 Now it’s time to get your show up and running on your site.
 Here’s how to get it done.

 Set Up Your Show Right the First Time